Does the Hellcat Have a Safety? As Much as You Might Want

 Practically speaking, this means that as your Hellcat sits inert on the tabletop or in your holster, the firing mechanism is locked out via two independent safety systems.
 The firing pin cannot contact the primer unless the trigger is pulled, and the trigger cannot be pulled unless your finger first disengages the blade safety within the trigger face.

-Think of it like a two-stage redundant thumb safety on a 1911 that disengages automatically only when you squeeze the trigger.
+Think of it like an automatic two-stage redundant thumb safety on a 1911 that disengages without conscious thought only when you squeeze the trigger.
 In the Springfield Armory Hellcat, you find the absolute state of the art in both reliability and automatic safety systems.
+But now there’s more.

 With the Hellcat, you get a defensive tool that is as reliable as a tire iron yet remains utterly inert until you put your finger on the trigger and squeeze.
 Just as you would with any firearm, you still have to respect the cardinal rules of gun safety religiously.